algovista-collab/Practical-Statistics-for-Data-Scientists/Chapter 1/Exploratory_Data_Analysis.md

 * **Mode:** The most commonly occuring category or value in the dataset.

 * **Expected Value:** The average value based on a probability of category's occurence when the categories can be associated with a numeric value.
 It is a form of weighted mean, in which weight are the probabilities.
+It adds the ideas of future expectations and probability weights, often based on subjective judgement.

 * **Bar Charts:** The frequency or proportion for each category plotted as bars.